-We also determine a lower level of specific materiality for certain areas such as directors' remuneration, dividend income, management fees and performance fee.
+We also determine a lower level of specific materiality for certain items such as Directors' remuneration, dividend income, management fee and performance fee.

-We determined the threshold at which we will communicate misstatements to the audit committee to be £89,000.
+We determined the threshold at which we will communicate misstatements to the audit committee to be £79,150.
 In addition, we will communicate misstatements below that threshold that, in our view, warrant reporting on qualitative grounds.